CaraMcAvinchey/rock-paper-scissors/README.md

 Cara McAvinchey

 ## Project Overview
-*  For fans of Big Bang Theory, this twist on the classic rock, paper, scissors game designed using JavaScript hopes to bring enjoyment to those who would like a 5 minute break from their daily life.
+*  For fans of Big Bang Theory, this twist on the classic rock, paper, scissors game designed using JavaScript hopes to bring enjoyment to those who would like a 5 minute break whether at home or at work.
 The fully responsive sight allows users to play against Sheldon Cooper using 'lizard' and 'spock' as additional choices.

 You can view the deployed website [here](https://caramcavinchey.github.io/rock-paper-scissors/)